Skip to content

 Copying a form simplifies the multiple use of identical structures and the reuse of individual form components.

-The Change Channel function allows you to move a form from one channel to another.
-The move takes place immediately after selecting the destination channel.
+The Switch Channel function allows you to move a form from one channel to another.
+Attention: The move takes place immediately after clicking choose channel and selecting the destination.
+The change can be reversed in the same way.

 The form can be downloaded in JSON format via Export.
 This function is used to save and reuse form structures externally.